Asian Art Outpost

 shoujiki

 Integrity is living by your highest values.
 It is being honest and sincere.
-Integrity helps you to listen to your conscience, to do the right thing, and to tell the truth.
+Integrity helps you to listen to your conscience, do the right thing, and tell the truth.
 You act with integrity when your words and actions match.
 Integrity gives you self-respect and a peaceful heart.

 Japanese jikiPlease note that the second Kanji sometimes has an alternate form in Japanese.
 Let us know if you want the alternate form shown to the right.